hwaseem04/CS50x2021/README.md

 Lab 1
 ----------

-Link to pset1:
+Link to Lab 1:

 Lab 2
 ----------

-Link to pset2:
+Link to Lab 2:

 Lab 3
 ----------

-Link to pset3:
+Link to Lab 3:

 Lab 4
 ----------

-Link to pset4:
+Link to Lab 4:

 Lab 5
 ----------

-Link to pset5:
+Link to Lab 5:

 Lab 6
 ----------

-Link to pset6:
+Link to Lab 6:

 Lab 7
 ----------

-Link to pset7:
+Link to Lab 7:

 Lab 8
 ----------

+Link to Lab 8:

 ## Lab 9

+Link to Lab 9:

 Problem Set 1
 ----------